 By default, we solder screws, pins, and sockets perpendicular to leads and wires.
 But if we precede the electrode letter code with a lower-case "s", the pin, screw, or socket is parallel to the lead or wire, as shown below.

 Some lead terminations can act as electrodes themselves.
 The screws we can push into a skull hole.
-The bare helix we can straighten and bend to fit in a skull hole.
+The bare coil we can straighten and bend to fit in a skull hole.

 Whatever we attach to the ends of the SCT leads must be small enough to be drawn up under the skin of the neck to the head.
 If we want to use a depth electrode with an SCT, we connect the depth electrode to the lead during surgery using a pin and socket contact or a crimp contact.
 Order depth electrodes at the same time as your transmitters, and we will try to make sure your transmitter leads have matching terminations.
 The pin and socket connection is slightly easier to perform than the crimp contact, but the crimp contact generates less noise.

 See SCT Implantation for an introduction to the implantation procedure.
-See Coiled Wires for video demonstration of stripping silicone from the ends of our electrode leads.
-See the Solder Joints chapter of our Flexible Wires page for instructions on tinning bare stainless steel wire in preparation for soldering to your own screws and pins.
+See the Insulation Removal chapter of our Flexible Wires page for instructions on removing silicone from the ends of our spring leads.
+See the Solder Joints chapter of the same page for instructions on tinning bare stainless steel wire in preparation for soldering to your own screws and pins.

 [30-JUL-25] A fastening screw is a screw used to hold an electrode, lead, or cement fixture to a bone.
 A fastening screw is not itself an electrode, although it may be in contact with an electrode.
 We will provide fastening screws for use with your SCTs and HMTs if you request them.
 The most common use of fastening screws during implantation of SCTs and HMTs is to hold a bare wire electrode in place in a skull hole.
 We describe how we secure a bare wire in place with a fastening screw in the Coiled Wires chapter of this page.